BhavyeMathur/goopylib-v1/README.md

 ### v6.11-dev

+#### 6.11.1 - 4th July 2020

+* Added a callback function to the Entry object which will allow for features like controlling what text the user can type in there, prompt text, etc.
+* Added a promptText attribute to the Entry which displays text before the user has typed and disappears when he/she starts typing
+* Added a new style key 'entry width' which deafults to 0 to make Entries look better with less manual configuration

 #### 6.11.0 - 3rd July 2020

 * Removed the Image_depr class which was used as a backup until the new class using the Pillow library was created